shaik1002/biggitlabbomb/doc/api/users.md

 }
 ```

-## Get your user preferences
+## Get user preferences

-Get your user preferences.
+Get a list of the authenticated user's preferences.

-Prerequisites:

-- You must be authenticated.

 ```plaintext
 GET /user/preferences